MiBiPreT/mibibio/docs/methods/methods.md

 # `mibibio` Methods Overview

 Methods implemented for comprehensive statistical, visual and meta-analysis of large, complex microbiome datasets derived from high-throughput sequencing (16S rRNA amplicon, shotgun metagenomics or metatranscriptomics).
-Most routines wrap—or reproduce programmatically—the functionality of the MicrobiomeAnalyst web suite and its underlying R packages, so that analyses can be executed reproducibly from the command line or in notebooks.
+Most routines wrap, or reproduce programmatically, the functionality of the MicrobiomeAnalyst website and its underlying R packages, so that analyses can be executed reproducibly from the command line or in notebooks.
 The workflow includes:

 ## Filtering methods — removing uninformative or misleading features
 ### Low-information feature removal (`filter_features()`)